zuozuojia/zuojia/rm.md

 - [[bsp/stm32] Fix the bug of can filter conflict.](https://github.com/RT-Thread/rt-thread/pull/5488)

-- [[bsp/stm32] Fix some can and pwm bug in stm32.](https://github.com/RT-Thread/rt-thread/pull/5477)
+- [[bsp/stm32] Fix some can and pwm bugs in stm32.](https://github.com/RT-Thread/rt-thread/pull/5477)

 ### 3. Software of Motor Intelligent Control Board (Based on RT-Thread)